Schools Minister Nick Gibb sets out proposals to overhaul education for pupils of 16 and over.

 It says programmes:

-- Should not be wholly occupational and should include at least one qualification of substantial size which offers progression either into university or into skilled employment.
+- should not be wholly occupational and should include at least 1 qualification of substantial size which offers progression either into university or into skilled employment

 The chairman of the YPLA, Les Walton, said: